-- 5.43 Openreach currently calculates rental charges for PIA products which relate to the different ways in which the physical infrastructure can be used: - Duct rental (per metre) different rates apply for lead-in duct, spine duct in a route containing a single bore, spine duct in a route containing two bores, and spine duct in a route containing three or more bores.443
+- 5.42 Openreach currently calculates rental charges for PIA products which relate to the different ways in which the physical infrastructure can be used: - Duct rental (per metre) different rates apply for lead-in duct, spine duct in a route containing a single bore, spine duct in a route containing two bores, and spine duct in a route containing three or more bores. - Pole rental (per attachment) different rates apply depending on whether the attached cable serves a single end-user (i.e. a single drop) or multiple end-users (i.e. a carrier cable).
+Separate rental charges are levied for placing equipment at the top of a pole (known as 'manifolds'), and for each cable that runs down or up a pole. - Hosting cables and splices in joint boxes and manholes there are three products: (i) rental for each sub-duct entering or exiting from the joint box or manhole; (ii) rental for in-line splice hosting (per splice); (iii) rental for housing a cable coil, with different

-440 In particular, the overall share of the underlying costs of the physical infrastructure which is expected to be recovered from PIA, as opposed to Openreach's downstream products, seems appropriate.
+&lt;sup>455 In particular, the overall share of the underlying costs of the physical infrastructure which is expected to be recovered from PIA, as opposed to Openreach's downstream products, seems appropriate.
 In addition to the question of sustainability of the level of charges, we would also be concerned if we knew our approach was likely to result in charges which did not represent a level playing field between Openreach and other telecoms providers, in terms of the share of physical infrastructure costs recovered from each.

-441 The PAG response to the August 2017 DPA Consultation, paragraph 31.
+&lt;sup>456 The PAG response to the August 2017 DPA Consultation, paragraph 31.

-$^{^{\}rm 442}$ We have made a number of changes to the methodology, as set out in this Statement.
+&lt;sup>457 We have made a number of changes to the methodology, as set out in this Statement.

-443 Rental is for sub-duct of diameter up to 25mm.
+&lt;sup>458 Rental is for sub-duct of diameter up to 25mm.
 With respect to lead-ins, where a lead-in passes into a 90mm duct from an Openreach junction box hosting the copper distribution point, there is a 'lead-in link' product.
 For this product, spine duct rates apply for the portion of the route from the junction box to the swept-tee joint or frontage-tee joint.
 Lead-in rates apply thereafter.